danielfeitopin/danielfeitopin/README.md

 ## About me

 <p align="justify">
-I am a Information Technology graduate at UDC (University of A Coruña, Spain) interested in programming (mainly with Python) and cybersecurity.
+I am an Information Technology graduate at UDC (University of A Coruña, Spain) interested in programming (mainly with Python) and cybersecurity.
 Currently pursuing a master's degree in cybersecurity.
 </p>

 ## My GitHub stats